-One of the earliest transactions completed under these types of laws occurred in Pennsylvania in announced that it had approved a transaction that transferred a book of business from one entity to another.
-This transaction is discussed within Attachment 1, which is the 1997 Liability-Based Restructuring White Paper, and is commonly referred to as “the Brandywine” transaction, but within the 1997 White Paper is discussed within Appendix 1 and relates to Cigna, where more information is available.
-During the Working Group’s discussions in 2019, the Pennsylvania Insurance Department, which is captured in the following paragraph.
+One of the earliest transactions completed under these types of laws occurred in Pennsylvania in 1995, when the Pennsylvania Insurance Department approved a division of the Cigna Corporation, which is commonly referred to as the “Brandywine transaction,” after the name of one of the resulting insurers.
+This transaction is discussed in more detail within Appendix 1 of the 1997 Liability-Based Restructuring White Paper, but having been approved, ultimately resulted in the proposed business within the transaction to be transferred to another insurance group.

 The Brandywine transaction was subject to an insurance department review, which included an actuarial review, a review of the financial information by a consultant and participation by other states that had an interest to understand how the plan would be restructured.
 There were four actuarial firms that opined on the transaction as well as two opinions from investment banks, one contracted by the insurer and another contracted by the Department.
 Issues regarding guaranty coverage were not addressed, but it did require Pennsylvania policyholders to be covered by the Pennsylvania fund.
 Confidentiality was applied to any examination document prepared in the process, actuarial reports, and questions and comments, but insurer responses were made available to the public.
-The transaction was a large commercial transaction and immaterial to the policyholders, therefore reducing some of the concerns that may have otherwise existed.
+The transaction was a large commercial transaction and therefore had less direct impact on individual policyholders, therefore reducing some of the concerns that may have otherwise existed.

 In 2011, GTE Re18F completed a commutation plan in Rhode Island.
 The plan was approved by the Rhode Island court and the insured was ordered dissolved after all insureds had been paid full value for their policies.
 The GTE Re Plan was objected to, on a theoretical basis, and the Providence County Superior Court issued a decision19F on a contract clause issue.